beajoynes/netbox-evaluation/backup_restore.md

 # Restores

-Create a compressed tar archive of the backup you wish to copy over.
+Extract the compressed tar archive of the backup you wish to restore.
 If you haven't already, use `git clone https://github.com/netbox-community/netbox-docker.git` to download the netbox-docker repository.
 Creates .sql file.
 ```
 tar xzvf /tmp/localhost.localdomain_netbox_postgres_backup_20251104_1700.sql.tar.gz -C /tmp
 cd ~/git/netbox-docker